jamieb133/dotfiles/README.md

 ## Notes To Self (readme I guess...)

-Two methods, run one commmand, or install a few things manually then run another script.
+Two methods, run one command, or install a few things manually then run another script.

 ### Single Script
 Not much benefit doing this step on Linux if using a standard debian distro, all the minimal stuff is pre-installed.